 - 1. Effective Date.
-These provisions take effect only if one of the split roll initiatives is enacted by the voters at the November 3, 2020 election. - 2.
-Personal Property Classification for Nonresidential Active Solar Energy System.
+These provisions take effect only if Proposition 15, the split roll initiative, is enacted by the voters at the November 3, 2020 election. - Personal Property Classification for Nonresidential Active Solar Energy System.
 This bill specifies that a nonresidential active solar energy system is personal property, not real property, unlike a residential active solar energy system.
 This creates a hybrid type of property, in that a nonresidential active solar energy system is considered personal property, but will be subject to assessment only after it undergoes a change in ownership. - 3.
 Personal Property Exemption.
 This bill specifies that a nonresidential active solar energy system that is installed on or before January 1, 2025 is exempt from taxation, until the system undergoes a subsequent change in ownership.
+This bill clarifies that the exemption applies to a nonresidential active solar energy system that is constructed or installed prior to the date Chapter 4.5 becomes operative, only if that system would have been excluded from assessment under section 73, if the system had been real property instead of personal property.
 Essentially, this is treating a nonresidential active solar energy system the same as a residential active solar energy system in that, upon installation, neither are assessable until the system undergoes a change in ownership. - 4.
 Section 73 is not a real property tax "exemption" for active solar energy systems, but a new construction "exclusion."
 The new construction exclusion was created in 1980 via Proposition 7 to provide that the construction or addition of an active solar energy system to real property, by itself, would not lead to a revaluation of the property for property tax purposes.
-A new construction exclusion terminates if there is a transfer of the property resulting in a property's change in ownership (a reappraisal event). - 5.
-Termination of New Construction Exclusion.
-Under section 73, the new construction exclusion for an active solar energy system terminates if a change in ownership (a reappraisal event) occurs.
-For an excluded active solar energy system that is owned by a legal entity, if a person or entity subsequently obtains more than 50 percent of a corporation's voting stock or the capital and profits interests of a partnership or limited liability company that owns the active solar energy system, the change in control of the legal entity will result in a reassessment of any real property owned by the legal entity, including any excluded active solar energy systems.
+A new construction exclusion terminates if there is a transfer of the property resulting in a property's change in ownership (a reappraisal event).